kolenaIO/kolena/docs/metrics/accuracy.md

 and straightforward to calculate.

-Accuracy measures how often a model correctly predicts something (ranging from 0 to 1, with 1 being perfect predictions).
-It reports the ratio of the number of correct predictions to the total number of predictions, making it a good metric for assessing model performance in simple cases with balanced data.
+Accuracy measures how often a model correctly predicts something (ranging from 0 to 1, with 1 being perfect inferences).
+It reports the ratio of the number of correct inferences to the total number of inferences, making it a good metric for assessing model performance in simple cases with balanced data.
 However, accuracy is much less meaningful with unbalanced datasets (e.g. far more negative samples than positive samples) and should be used with caution.